TarCode/TarCode/README.md

 ## About

 Full-stack software engineer with a dynamic skillset spanning frontend, backend, and infrastructure.
-I adapt quickly to new technologies and business requirements, currently specializing in payment systems and financial technology at Peach Payments.
+I adapt quickly to new technologies and business requirements, currently specializing in big data processing for payment systems and financial technology at Peach Payments.
 I thrive on solving complex technical challenges across the entire development life cycle.

 ## Tech Stack